-Major winter storm to sweep across Central and Eastern U.S. this week
+Major winter storm to sweep across central and eastern U.S. this week

-Wintry precipitation gets underway Tuesday night, the eve of Groundhog Day, across the Ozarks and Midwest before expanding eastward along a slow-moving cold front.
-St. Louis, Chicago and Detroit could deal with heavy snow on Wednesday and Thursday, while Dallas, Little Rock, Memphis and Cincinnati face the prospect of a dangerous glaze of ice.
+Wintry precipitation gets underway Tuesday night, the eve of Groundhog Day, across the Ozarks and the Midwest before expanding eastward along a slow-moving cold front.
+St. Louis, Chicago and Detroit could deal with heavy snow Wednesday and Thursday, while Dallas, Little Rock, Memphis and Cincinnati face the prospect of a dangerous glaze of ice.
 The sloppy storm will then shuffle toward Washington, New York and Boston on Friday with a mix of precipitation types.

 Winter storm watches stretch from Colorado and the Red River Valley of Texas all the way to the Canadian border, outlining where high-impact snow and ice totals are probable.
 The watches, affecting more than 35 million people, include Oklahoma City, Kansas City, St. Louis, Chicago, Indianapolis and Detroit.

-A large area stands to see at least 6 inches of snow while a narrower zone could see a hazardous buildup of ice.
-Some areas could see over 0.5 inches of ice accumulation presenting a serious risk of power outages.
+A large area stands to see at least six inches of snow while a narrower zone could see a hazardous buildup of ice.
+Some areas could see over a half-inch of ice accumulation presenting a serious risk of power outages.

 The moisture for the system was consolidating Monday morning across Southeast Texas; Houston, Galveston and the surrounding areas are under a flash flood watch.